marcoliceti/angular-uploads/README.md

 the dependencies will be installed in the `node_modules` folder.

 The `src` folder contains a file for each directive, plus a file for the module itself.
-The `test/unit` folder contains a [Jasmine](http://jasmine.github.io/) test for each directive.
+The `test/unit` folder contains a [Jasmine](http://jasmine.github.io/) unit test for each directive.
 [Karma](http://karma-runner.github.io/) is used to run these tests:

 ``` bash
 karma start karma-conf.js